MEDICAL INTERPRETER SERVICES FOR HOSPITALS AND DOCTOR’S OFFICES

 - It is a bit impersonal – because there is no private information shared and you cannot see each other during the service call, it could feel a little too impersonal and insensitive in a medical situation.

 As you move forward and take control of your health, the last thing you need to be doing is worrying if you’ve understood everything the healthcare providers have told you.
 Naturally, it’s of course up to you if you want to gamble on your health, but that isn’t something anyone recommends.
-Don’t be afraid to play it safe and find an interpreter solution that works for you.
+Don’t be afraid to play it safe and find a solution for medical interpreter services that work for you.